-In consideration of the services of Richard Donovan and Polar Running Adventures, agents, owners, officers, volunteers, participants, employees, sponsors, medical personnel and all other persons, or entities acting in any capacity on their behalf: I hereby agree to release, indemnify, and discharge them, on behalf of myself, my children, my parents, my heirs, assigns, personal representatives and estate as follows:
+In consideration of the services of Richard Donovan, Global Running Adventures and Polar Running Adventures, agents, owners, officers, volunteers, participants, employees, sponsors, medical personnel and all other persons, or entities acting in any capacity on their behalf: I hereby agree to release, indemnify, and discharge them, on behalf of myself, my children, my parents, my heirs, assigns, personal representatives and estate as follows:

-I release Richard Donovan, Polar Running Adventures and all of its agents and representatives or other entities acting on their behalf from any and all liability, actions, causes of actions, suits, debts, and demands that I may have for bodily injury, death, or property damage, loss of income, delays and claims of every sort and nature whatsoever which may arise out of or in connection with my participation in the 2016 Antarctic Ice Marathon & 100k races.
+I release Richard Donovan, Global Running Adventures and Polar Running Adventures and all of its agents and representatives or other entities acting on their behalf from any and all liability, actions, causes of actions, suits, debts, and demands that I may have for bodily injury, death, or property damage, loss of income, delays and claims of every sort and nature whatsoever which may arise out of or in connection with my participation in the 2017 Antarctic Ice Marathon & 100k races.

-Richard Donovan and Polar Running Adventures reserve the right to cancel the 2016 Antarctic Ice Marathon & 100k races if it does not reach a minimum level of participants to make it economically feasible to operate.
-Competitors in the 100k will be informed by 30 June 2015 while competitors in the Marathon / Half Marathon will be informed by 31 December 2015.
+Richard Donovan, Global running Adventures and Polar Running Adventures reserve the right to cancel the 2017 Antarctic Ice Marathon & 100k races if it does not reach a minimum level of participants to make it economically feasible to operate.
+Competitors in the 100k will be informed by 30 June 2016 while competitors in the Marathon / Half Marathon will be informed by 31 December 2016.
 The refund of all monies received will be the limit of our liability.
 We will not be liable for other costs incurred by you in preparing for the trip.
 In the event of a late cancellation of the race due to unforeseen circumstances, Polar Running Adventures agrees to provide the same trip at the next possible opportunity at no additional cost to the competitor.

 Governing Law and Jurisdiction